The horrors of conflict still haunt America’s largest World War II cemetery

 As I walked alone among the rows of cross headstones, the afternoon sun was in my face.
 But as I looked down, my shadow was clear in front of me.
 I was startled.

-I turned around to find the source of the light, and the sun was reflecting into the cemetery off the glass surface after a high-rise office building in Bonifacio Global City.
+I turned around to find the source of the light, and the sun was reflecting into the cemetery off the glass surface of a high-rise office building in Bonifacio Global City.

 Maybe it wasn’t a sign, but it certainly was an amazing coincidence.